The Inventor

 Almost overnight, she became a tech star, in those days many compared her even with Steve Jobs.
 She was on top of the world.

-Steve Jobs was 0bviously her role model, noticeable by the way she behaved, dressed, ran the company, talked to employees and developed the product.
-She was driven with the idea to create an Apple of healthcare and was well underway to achieve it, but then a “small” problem occurred.
+Steve Jobs was obviously her role model, noticeable by the way she behaved, dressed, ran the company, talked to employees, and developed the product.
+She was driven by the idea to create an Apple of healthcare and was well underway to achieve it, but then a “small” problem occurred.
 Her invention, the infamous Edison machine which was supposed to run diagnostics for over 200 different diseases, didn’t work.

 All three of them have typical inventors’ charts.
 In their case, Wood represents the INTELLECT Component, while Earth is the OUTPUT Component.
 INTELLECT gave them analyzing and learning skills, while OUTPUT gave them the ability to present their ideas, the so-called showmanship.
 Their ability to talk and persuade people gave them access to human resources, free publicity, and investments.